 Are there any age or weight restrictions for the course?

-There is a minimum of 16 years of age.
-In addition, minors must present written parental consent for jumping (please ask our booking office to receive the form by email).
-There is a maximum age restriction of 50 years of age for the student courses.
-We cannot accept anyone over 50 for the solo student courses.
-The students must meet a good physical condition and body posture.
+to carry out Student Solo skydiver training, students must meet a good physical condition and body posture.
 In general, the maximum weight limit is 92 kg (14st 7lbs or 203 lbs) and the body height should not exceed 2m.
-For any doubts, please don’t hesitate to contact us anytime.
+For more information, please don’t hesitate to contact us anytime.

 PRICING AND PACKAGES

-We offer two core AFF packages that include the full six day course as well as a more flexible pay as you go option as detailed below.
+We offer three AFF packages as well as a more flexible pay as you go option as detailed below.

 Silver level – from £1,399

-Skydive Tilstock’s gold tier AFF course includes everything in the silver tier as well as the ten consolidation jumps required to get your BS “A” license.
-It allows you to complete all of your training in a single course and is the perfect way to kickstart your skydiving career!
+Skydive Tilstock’s gold tier AFF course includes everything in the silver tier, as well as the ten consolidation jumps required to get your BS “A” license and is the perfect way to kickstart your skydiving career!

 Pay as you go – from £100 per AFF level

-Can’t commit to the full six day course?
 You can pay for each individual level and go at your own pace.
-Ground training and AFF level 1 start at £375, then each tier has its own cost.
+Ground training and AFF level 1 start at £370, then each tier has its own cost.
 For more information on our pay as you go structure, contact us today.

 AFF COURSE FAQ